hazelweakly/hazelweakly.me/src/blog/the-future-of-observability-observability-3-0.md

 Well, okay, it turns out we need to back up a little bit because that isn't really what happens in reality.
 Despite implementing the three pillars, you run into a lot of limitations, all stemming from a central foundational choice: multiple sources of truth, with no ability to correlate them, leads to an inability to ask meaningful questions.
-Charity referrs to this this when she talks about how observability 1.0 ends up ["making decisions at write time about how you and yoru team would use the data in the future"](https://www.honeycomb.io/blog/one-key-difference-observability1dot0-2dot0) in her nice observability 1.0 vs 2.0 article.
+Charity refers to this this when she talks about how observability 1.0 ends up ["making decisions at write time about how you and your team would use the data in the future"](https://www.honeycomb.io/blog/one-key-difference-observability1dot0-2dot0) in her nice observability 1.0 vs 2.0 article.
-I like that phrasing a lot, but I personally like to emphasize the "inability to ask meaningful questions" part a bit more than the "write-time decisions" and "existance of pillars" parts.
+I like that phrasing a lot, but I personally like to emphasize the "inability to ask meaningful questions" part a bit more than the "write-time decisions" and "existence of pillars" parts.
 That's just me, though.

 However, I do want to note that these are equivalent ideas: I'm not reinventing anything here.